Hazel performing a heavy barbell squat in a smoky gym.

 THE OVERHEAD PRESS

 Standing up and pressing weight overhead is one of the most functional things you can do.
 It builds shoulder stability, core strength, and the kind of real-world power that translates to everything — carrying boxes, moving furniture, holding a toddler above your head.
-The overhead press is humbling because you can't cheat it.
-No leg drive.
-No bounce.
-Just you, the bar, and gravity.
+The overhead press is honest — just you, the bar, and gravity.
 If your core is weak, you'll feel it.
 If your shoulders are tight, you'll feel it.
-That's not a bug — that's the point.
+That feedback is the point.
 Fix your mobility.
 Build your core.
 Press overhead like you mean it.

 05